 - Fighting a skyscraper-sized Eridian demigod, in a Battle Amongst the Flames, with your humble primary weapon and killing it before it could even escape its own Vault.
 And this is after fighting Jack himself and pretty much the remaining forces of his entire private army.

 - Killing Handsome Jack.
-After all the shit this lunatic puts you through, you get to enjoy him pitifully begging for his life after you defeat the Warrior.
+After all the shit this homicidal corporate dictator puts you through, you get to enjoy him pitifully begging for his life after you defeat the Warrior.
 And it's not a cutscene death either.
 You get to pull the trigger on him yourself, with whatever gun you want, at any point during his speech.
 Thank you, Gearbox.

 - Allowing Lilith to kill him instead is just as satisfying, considering everything the original four Vault Hunters have been through.